 In simple words, TQM is serving customers at their best by maintaining quality at each organizational level.

 The total in TQM refers to all the activities undertaken toward customer satisfaction.

 It includes business strategies that yield Profitability and Competitiveness.
 Simultaneously, it provides guidelines for making continuous improvements in the organizations.

 In this concept, much stress is given to Quality Maintenance.
-Because the production of Quality goods reduces wastage and costs to a large extent.
+This is because, the production of Quality goods reduces wastage and costs to a large extent.

 In addition, organizations work on delivering quality performance at each management level.

 - Employee Involvement & Empowerment

 Managers find TQM as a scientific approach to beat the global competition.
 Therefore, the management takes integrated organization-wide efforts to deliver high-quality products.

 As discussed above, TQM has a broader scope as it applies to all phases of the industrial cycle likes:

 Principles of Total Quality Management